AdobeDocs/contributor.en/help/writing-essentials/general-writing-guidance.md

 **Guidance for steps**

 * A procedure is a series of steps.
 A step is a brief, numbered, _single-sentence_ command.
-* Begin each step either with a verb or the _To_ infinitive (to orient the reader to the goal, as in, _To stay signed in, enable ABC_)
-* If a step has a specific goal within the overall procedure, mention the goal before the action.
+* Begin each step either with a verb or the _To_ infinitive (to orient the reader to the goal, as in, _To stay signed in, enable **Stay signed in**_).
+If a step has a specific goal within the overall procedure, mention the goal before the action.
 * If you have information about the step (a content type called _step info_, add it after the step (indented with the step) or after the asset (a screenshot, video, or a list of interface descriptions).
 * If your step has two actions (such as, _Select this, then that_), write it as a single, brief sentence.
-* Limit your procedure (task) to about seven to ten steps.
+* Limit your task to about seven to ten steps.
 If you're creating more than ten steps in one task, you likely need to break it into two tasks.
 Use your best judgment here.
 * In product documentation, do not use headings as steps.
-(Exception below.)
+(Exception below for tutorials.)
 * For multi-page tutorials, headings as steps can be allowed.
 However, do not number them.
 Rather, spell out _Step 1:_, _Step 2:_, and so on.

 **Example procedure**